Getting the most from your search

-1. Search Refining
+1. Refining your search

 - Search "elephant" - Asian and African elephant images are found

-- Search "elephant Africa" - African Elephant images are found
+- Search "elephant" and "Africa" - African Elephant images are found

-- Search "elephant Africa Kenya" - Elephants images from a Kenyan reserve are now displaying
+- Search "elephant", "Africa" and "Kenya" - Elephants images from a Kenyan reserve are now displaying